Q: What is Lyme disease?

 Q: Do I have the symptoms of Lyme disease?

 There are many signs and symptoms of Lyme disease and it can mimic many different illnesses.
 This online questionnaire, designed by American Lyme disease specialist Dr Horowitz, enables you to find out what the likelihood is of your illness being related to tick-borne disease.
+Lyme disease symptoms are often migratory and fluctuating.
+Additionally, symptoms can have a delayed onset following a tick bite.

 Q: I had a bull’s-eye rash – does this mean I have Lyme disease?